Optimized adiabatic-impulse protocol preserving Kibble-Zurek scaling with attenuated anti-Kibble-Zurek behavior: Introduction

-Motivated by these investigations, we further analyze the AIA framework and design an OAI protocol that captures the KZ and nonlinear KZ scaling.
+Motivated by these investigations, we further analyze the AIA framework and design an OAI protocol that captures the KZ scaling.
 The construction is based on comparing the timescale $|\epsilon(t)/\dot{\epsilon}(t)|$ with the relaxation time $\tau(t)$, where $\epsilon(t)$ denotes a dimensionless distance from the critical point.
-As illustrated in Fig.~\ref{plot-AIA}, away from criticality the protocol chooses $\epsilon(t)$ such that $|\epsilon/\dot{\epsilon}|\propto\tau(t)$, enabling faster ramps farther from the critical point while keeping the dynamics near the threshold of adiabatic breakdown.
-In the vicinity of the critical point, timescale $|\epsilon(t)/\dot{\epsilon}(t)|$ reduces to $|t|$ for a linear ramp.
-As a result, the OAI protocol substantially reduces the total time cost while the final defect density does not exceed the prediction of KZ dynamics.
+As illustrated in Fig.~\ref{plot-AIA}, away from criticality the protocol chooses $\epsilon(t)$ such that $|\epsilon/\dot{\epsilon}|\propto\tau(t)$.
+This choice permits faster ramps further from the critical point while keeping the evolution adiabatic.
+In the vicinity of the critical point, timescale $|\epsilon(t)/\dot{\epsilon}(t)|$ reduces to $|t|$.
+As a result, the OAI protocol substantially reduces the total evolution time while keeping the final defect density consistent with the KZ scaling.
 This further implies that, for dynamics governed by a Lindblad equation, the OAI protocol can yield a lower defect density than the LQ and NLQ protocols.

 The remainder of this paper is organized as follows.
 In Sec. \ref{Sec-OD}, we formulate the OAI protocol based on the AIA framework.
 We analytically derive the scaling behavior of the total evolution time and the optimal quench time.
 The former is obtained as a function of quench time, whereas the latter is discussed in the presence of the noisy field.
 The OAI protocol is applied to the one-dimensional transverse Ising model in the absence and presence of a noisy field, as discussed in Sec. \ref{sec-Ising} and Sec. \ref{Sec-AKZ}, respectively.
-In Sec. \ref{Sec-NLOD}, the OAI protocol is generalized to the nonlinear KZ scaling.
+In Sec. \ref{Sec-NLOD}, the OAI protocol is generalized to incorporate the KZ scaling in nonlinear quenches.
 At last, a brief summary and discussion are given in Sec. \ref{Sec-Summary}.